ninabarzh/broomstick/content/posts/animal-whispers.md

 ## Key evolutionary drivers in religious development

-If biology has moved beyond neo-Darwinism, so too must the study of religion.
+If biology has moved beyond neo-Darwinism, so too can the study of religion.
 Traditional models that imagine religious change as gradual cultural selection fall apart when faced with real history, which is full of sudden upheavals, ideological mutations, and theological black swans.